 To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to renewable power or low-carbon fuels by the end of 2035.
 For nuclear energy, the criteria include comprehensive safety and waste management rules.
-Enabling activities activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.

-Enabling

-activities

-directly enable

-other activities

-to make a
+directly enable other activities to make a substantial contribution to an environmental objective.

-substantial

-contribution

-to an

-environmental

-objective.

-Transitional